Classics

 Requirements

 Students seeking to earn the certificate are required to take four courses in ancient Greek or Latin beyond the L4 level (four L5 courses; 400-level Greek or 400-level Latin courses), at least two of which must be Yale courses designated as L5.
 All courses must be taken for a letter grade, and students must achieve a grade of B or above.
-With the approval of the certificate adviser, one course, conducted in the target language, such as an independent study course, a graduate seminar, or an advanced seminar may count toward certification requirements.
+With the approval of the certificate adviser, one course, such as an independent study course, a graduate seminar, or an advanced seminar may count toward certification requirements.

 The certificate adviser may allow one “language across the curriculum” (LxC) course taught in English to count toward the certification requirements, provided the course includes at minimum a weekly discussion section conducted entirely in the target language.
 The discussion section must enroll a minimum of three students and the course must be designated as LxC in the course description.